Resources and Expertise to Support People and Communities

 What is the Vermonter Poll?

 The Vermonter Poll is a statistically representative, statewide telephone poll conducted annually by CRS, usually in February or March each year.
 Households are selected randomly using a list of telephone numbers generated from Vermont telephone directories.
 In 2009, 615 Vermont households were surveyed.
-Vermonter poll results are released via the RURAL listerv and to state-wide media as they become available.
+Vermonter poll results are released to the state-wide media as they become available.

 Sponsoring VT Poll Survey Questions